-I also work as a freelance producer and was until recently working on projects for Apples and Snakes, including producing its strand for SPOKE, a major spoken word programme for Queen Elizabeth Olympic Park.
+I also work as a freelance producer and was until recently working on projects for Apples and Snakes, including producing much of its work for SPOKE, a major spoken word programme for Queen Elizabeth Olympic Park.
 I have taught at universities including Goldsmiths, London, and NCA, Pakistan, and on numerous youth projects.
-I’m a trustee (an currently chair) of The King’s Hall Trust for the Arts and a committee member of The Society of British Theatre Designers.
+I’m a trustee (and currently chair) of The King’s Hall Trust for the Arts and a committee member of The Society of British Theatre Designers.
 I’m also active in Tower Hamlets Green Party.

-Over the years, I have played at, sung at and arranged or written music for numerous events, but my main musical focus is now the the Black Smock Band.
+Over the years, I have played at, sung at and arranged or written music for numerous performances sand events, written an number of songs and been part of various bands and ensembles, but my main musical focus is now the the Black Smock Band.

 A couple of press quotes about my theatre work.